Platform-OS/platformos-documentation/pages/guides/searching-by-location/reference/narrowing-keyword-search.md

 ---
 title: Narrowing keyword search
-permalink: /guides/searching-by-location/narrowing-keyword-search
+permalink: /guides/searching-by-location/reference/narrowing-keyword-search
 ---

 By default keyword search is looking in all fields that are provided to the database.

-In your graphql query you can decide which fields should be taken into consideration.
+In your graphql query you can decide which fields should be search in.

 If you leave the `keyword` field empty, it means you are looking for everything, so narrowing by field names will not be applied.